SS Bandırma: The ship

-The steamer Bandırma, built 1878 in Paisley, Scotland, was a 47.7 m cargo ship with 192 gross register tons capacity.
-It was christened Trocadero, and under this name, it sailed five years long as a freighter for Dansey and Robinson.
+The steamer Bandırma, built in 1878 in Paisley, Scotland, was a 47.7 m cargo ship with 192 gross register tons capacity.
+It was christened Trocadero, and under this name, it sailed for five years as a freighter for Dansey and Robinson.
 In 1883, it was purchased by Greek ship-owner H. Psicha Preaus, and renamed SS Kymi.
 7 years later, it was sold to another Greek ship-owner, Cap.
 Andreadis, sailing under the same name.
-In 1891, it went down following an accident but could be floated again.
+In 1891, it went down following an accident, but could be floated again.

 The Ottoman Maritime Co. purchased the ship in 1894, renamed it SS Panderma.
 It served in the Sea of Marmara as a passenger-cargo vessel.
 On 28 October 1910, the company's status was changed, and it was renamed Ottoman Transportation Authority.
-The ship's name was also changed to SS Bandırma, Turkish for Panderma, and it served then as a mail ship in the coastal waters of Ottoman Empire.
+The ship's name was also changed to SS Bandırma, Turkish for Panderma, and it served then as a mail ship in the coastal waters of the Ottoman Empire.